AlexThoma5/Milestone_project_2/README.md

     * wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
 *   Grammarly
     * Grammarly was used to spell check and catch mistakes in the website and README.md.
+*   ChatGPT
+    * ChatGPT has been an invaluable tool throughout this project, prompting it to act as my mentor and help me understand my mistakes has accelerated my learning massivley.

 ## Testing